 Skip to content Skip to sidebar Skip to footer

-Sengon (Albizia chinensis) is very fast grow tree.
-In the proper climate and soil, the sengon tree can grow and harvested with much shorter age then other wood tree.
-Normally the tree can be harvested at 5 year to 7 year age.
+Sengon (Albizia chinensis) is a very fast-growing tree.
+In the proper climate and soil, the sengon tree can grow and be harvested at a much shorter age than other wood trees.
+Normally the tree can be harvested at 5 to 7 years of age.
 The sengon plantation can be managed easier than the other wood.
-Sengon plantations can be made in a small area with less capital and effort but give the certainty revenue.
-Many sengon wood are planted by the villagers.
-The residents in the mountains slope in Java such as: Temanggung, Wonosobo, Salatiga, Boyolali, are preferring to plant sengon instead of other wood.
-The easiness in selling the timber is also the other factor that make the sengon wood is very attractive for the people.
-In the other side, many peoples plant sengon also give advantages to the industries that cultivate the wood.
+Sengon plantations can be made in a small area with less capital and effort but give the certainty of revenue.
+Many sengon woods are planted by the villagers.
+The residents in the mountain slopes in Java such as Temanggung, Wonosobo, Salatiga, and Boyolali, are preferring to plant sengon instead of other wood.
+The ease of selling the timber is also another factor that makes the sengon wood very attractive for people.
+On the other side, many people plant sengon, which also gives advantages to the industries that cultivate the wood.
 The industries can utilize the wood without any supply problem.

-Instead of the abundantly supply, the sengon wood offer many advantages to be used as raw material in the woodworking industry.
-It is lightweight, malleable, less price easy to be processed.
-The wood does not have nice grain and beautiful looked as: teak, mahogany or mindi, etc. It is not suitable to make wood products that require the beauty wood appearance.
-It is also not strong enough to make construction that need maximum strength.
-Sengon wood is an ideal material to be used for interior part and support to make many product in the woodworking industry.
-It is most used to make drawer box, furniture support, inside of the wood panel, inside of the wall panel, etc.
+Instead of the abundant supply, the sengon wood offers many advantages to be used as raw material in the woodworking industry.
+It is lightweight, malleable, and easy to process.
+The wood does not have nice grain and beautiful looked as: teak, mahogany, or mindi, etc. It is not suitable to make wood products that require the beauty of wood appearance.
+It is also not strong enough to make construction that needs maximum strength.
+Sengon wood is an ideal material to be used for interior parts and support to make many products in the woodworking industry.
+It is most used to make drawer boxes, furniture supports, inside of the wood panel, inside of the wall panel, etc.

 sengon plywood